romses/Datenzwerg/docs/index.en.md

 ### Do you record audio?

-No. While there is a microphone inside each Datenzwerg hooked up to the ESP's ADC, we only use it to sample 1s of audio every 5s during the Datenzwerg's 30s wake cycle every 10min, from which we calculate the peak-to-peak voltage and from that the sound pressure on the Datenzwerg itself.
+No. While there is a microphone inside each Datenzwerg hooked up to the ESP's ADC, we only use it to sample 1s of audio every 5s, from which we calculate the peak-to-peak voltage and from that the sound pressure on the Datenzwerg itself.
 The sample rate is way too low and irregular to record any meaningful audio, and the noise on the line vs the 10-bit ADC would make for a bad experience as well if that was our intention.
 We are not interested in audio, we are interested in noise levels.

 ### What's the battery life?

-In our tests, a Datenzwerg seems to last between three to four days on a single charge of our 18650 LiPos that range from 1600mAh to 2800 mAh.
+In our tests, a Datenzwerg without TVOC sensor seems to last between three to four days on a single charge of our 18650 LiPos that range from 1600mAh to 2800 mAh.
 This obviously depends on the cell capacity but also temperature and other environmental factors.

+With the TVOC sensor included powering via a single 18650 LiPo is sadly not working out.

 ### Why are the measured temperatures that high during the day?